Introduction

 distorts the gradient direction at that point.
 In the well-separated regime this angle is near \(0°\);

-near the singularity it can exceed \(45°\), showing that Euclidean descent would head in a substantially suboptimal direction
+near the singularity it can exceed \(45°\), showing that Euclidean descent and natural-gradient descent

 Flow Mode: Particle Trajectories Along the Natural Gradient Field